December 17, 2018

 You can buy 36" x 15' of brown kraft paper at Dollar Tree for, you guessed it, a dollar!
-If you want a bigger roll, this one at Amazon is a great deal.
 The above example is a fun one for kids.
 Attach a couple of crayons and stickers and let them decorate their gift any way they want.
 How fun to stick this under the Christmas tree and let the recipient decorate it before Christmas.

 Another tip is to think outside of the box, literally.
 Using things like empty toilet paper rolls, Pringles cans and oatmeal containers is good for the earth and can help to disguise a gift so that it's less likely to be guessed!
 This paper towel roll was the perfect container for a necklace.
 Just cover the container and tie off the ends, just like a piece of candy.

 A fun and frugal way to decorate a package is with free paint chips from the home improvement store.
 On this package we punched stars and snowflakes out of the paint chips but paint chips also make great gift tags.